MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 Clicking on the button within the *ProxyAddresses* entry reveals that the multivalued string was also properly parsed:

 ![Validate User Object page 2 image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/user2.png)

 #### Validate Group Object

-By selecting one of the group objects for inspecting, the following image demonstrate the group object’s representation in the GCSV Connector space:
+Selecting one of the group objects for inspection.
+The following image is an example of the group object’s representation in the GCSV Connector space:

 ![Validate Group Object page 1 image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/group1.png)